Lives, Deaths and Afterlives of Stars

 Stellar Astrophysics Department at MPA

-Understanding how stars work is part of understanding our own Cosmic History, since we are made of “stardust”; the oxygen we breathe, the carbon in our muscles and the iron in our blood were once fused inside stars that have now long gone.
-The stellar department focusses on open research questions that relate to all aspects of how stars work: how they live their lives (alone, in pairs or as multiples), how they die (gently or giving rise to spectacular supernova explosions), as well as the afterlives of their remnants (white dwarves, neutron stars and black holes), which can be probed through Gravitational Waves.
+Understanding how stars work is part of understanding our own cosmic history, since we are made of “stardust”: the oxygen we breathe, the carbon in our bodies and the iron in our blood were formed by stars that have now long gone.
+The stellar department focuses on open research questions that relate to all aspects of how stars work: how they live their lives (alone, in pairs or as multiples), how they die (gently or giving rise to spectacular supernova explosions), as well as the afterlives of their remnants (white dwarfs, neutron stars, and black holes), which can be probed through gravitational waves.

 Senior Researchers